Battle of Caloocan: Battle

-On February 10, a detachment of the 6th Field Artillery Regiment, along with the protected cruiser USS Charleston and monitor USS Monadnock (provided to MacArthur Jr. by United States Navy Admiral George Dewey) launched a preparatory bombardment of Filipino redoubts in Caloocan, which lasted for roughly three hours.
-The highest-ranking commander of Filipino troops in Caloocan (numbering roughly 5,000 strong) was Antonio Luna, whose soldiers were among those who had been pushed out of their entrenched positions by American forces near Manila on February 5.
-Around 4:00 p.m., 3,312 U.S. soldiers from the 1st Brigade of the Eighth Army Corps under the command of Harrison Gray Otis launched a massed frontal assault on the Filipino redoubts.
+On February 10, a detachment of the 6th Field Artillery Regiment along with the U.S. Navy protected cruiser USS Charleston and monitor USS Monadnock began a preparatory bombardment of Filipino redoubts in Caloocan, which lasted for roughly three hours.
+The commander of the roughly 5,000 Filipino troops in Caloocan was Brigadier-general Antonio Luna, who had made plans to fight a series of delaying actions against advancing American forces before retreating to and fortifying the Cordillera Central mountain range in Luzon.
+Around 4:00 p.m., 3,312 United States Army troops from the 1st Brigade of the Eighth Army Corps under the command of Brigadier-General Harrison Gray Otis launched a frontal assault on Filipino redoubts around Caloocan.

-The 20th Kansas Volunteer Infantry Regiment were ordered to advance along the Manila Bay coastline through a wooded area near Caloocan as the 3rd Field Artillery Regiment and 1st Montana Volunteer Infantry Regiment concurrently executed a flanking maneuver on the settlement's right side.
-As American troops advanced towards the Filipino positions, they realized that the defenders of Caloocan were firing too high, leading them to only inflict minor casualties upon advancing U.S. forces.
-Encouraged by this, the Americans abandoned their previous tactic of slowly advancing under the safety of suppressive fire and started rushing towards the Filipino positions, only stopping on occasion to fire off a number of fusillades at the Filipino positions before advancing again.
+As part of the frontal assault, the 20th Kansas Volunteer Infantry Regiment advanced along the Manila Bay coastline through a wooded area near Caloocan as the 3rd Field Artillery Regiment and 1st Montana Volunteer Infantry Regiment concurrently executed a flanking maneuver on the city's right side.
+As American troops advanced towards the Filipino positions, they soon realized that the defenders of Caloocan were firing too high, resulting in the attackers suffering only minor casualties.
+Encouraged by this, the Americans abandoned their previous tactic of slowly advancing under the safety of suppressive fire and started rushing towards the Filipino positions, only stopping on occasion to fire several fusillades at the Filipino positions before advancing again.

-As the 20th Kansas Volunteer Infantry Regiment closed in on Caloocan, the flanking attack neared the settlement as well.
-Led by Major J. Franklin Bell, a company of the 1st Montana Volunteer Infantry Regiment snuck into Caloocan from the east and attacked Filipino positions in their rear.
-Thinking they were trapped, Filipino forces in Caloocan panicked and started to retreat.
-U.S. troops rapidly captured the Filipino trenches and charged into the settlement, which had been set aflame by the American artillery bombardment.
-A detachment of Filipino troops made a last stand at the Caloocan Cathedral, leading to an intense but short close-quarters engagement where American forces managed to rout the defenders.
-A U.S. military officer, caught up in the excitement, shouted "On to Malolos!"; this led undisciplined American troops to start chasing the retreating defenders on their own initiative, only being pulled back by the efforts of infuriated staff officers.
+The 20th Kansas, 3rd Field Artillery, and 1st Montana closed in on Caloocan at the same time.
+Led by Major J. Franklin Bell, a company of the 1st Montana quietly entered Caloocan on the city's eastern side and attacked the Filipino positions from their rear.
+Perceiving themselves to be trapped, the Filipino troops in Caloocan panicked and began to rout.
+Advancing American troops rapidly captured the Filipino trenches and charged into the settlement, which had been set aflame by the American artillery bombardment.
+A group of Filipino soldiers made a last stand at the Caloocan Cathedral, leading to an intense but short close-quarters engagement that resulted in the capture of the cathedral by American attackers.
+One American officer, caught up in the excitement, shouted "On to Malolos!"; this led the American rank-and-file to start chasing the retreating Filipinos on their own initiative, before being pulled back by infuriated U.S. staff officers.